 Mortgage modification programs under fire from Republicans

 The federal mortgage modification program is fast becoming a target for criticism as a failed program.
 Congressional Republicans have announced intentions on scrapping federal mortgage relief programs, which have been dismal failures.
-Foreclosures on failing mortgages have slowed, but procedural issues are hampering the foreclosure processes nationwide.
+Foreclosures on failing mortgages? have slowed, but procedural issues are hampering the foreclosure processes nationwide.

 Failed mortgage relief programs prime target for spending cuts

 Congressional Republicans are taking aim at failing programs that throw money down the drain, and mortgage modification programs are prime targets, according to CNN.
-Republican members of the House of Representatives have announced intentions to put federal programs aimed at saving failing mortgages on the chopping block in order to cut about $38 billion in instant cash from the budget.
+Republican members of the House of Representatives have announced intentions to put federal programs aimed at saving failing mortgages on the chopping block in order to cut about $38 billion in fast cash from the budget.
 The Home Affordable Modification Program is a prime target, as Inspector General for the Troubled Asset Relief Program Neil Barofsky described the program as a failure.

 On the chopping block